 Language Examinations are conducted by the Centre under the supervision of the Graduate Administrator, and are usually set by a faculty member of the Centre who uses the examination language for the study of religion.

 Examinations consist of the translation into English of a passage about religion taken from a scholarly publication or a source.
-To secure evidence of reading knowledge, examiners will select passages of approximately 400 words for a modern language in current use (including languages not written in the alphabet used for English, such as modern Hebrew, modern Arabic, and modern Chinese), and approximately 270 words for a classical language (such as Hellenistic Greek, Latin, Biblical Hebrew, classical Arabic, classical literary Chinese, and Sanskrit).
-The time limit is TWO HOURS, and standard dictionaries are allowed.
+To secure evidence of reading knowledge, examiners will select passages of approximately 400 words.
+The time limit is THREE HOURS, and standard dictionaries are allowed.
 A passing grade is B+.
-Language examinations are administered near the start of each term: in September, January, and May.
-When ready, students are invited to request an examination date within one of these three time periods, and should provide, as a guide to examiners, a list of 2-3 books or articles as samples of the types of material they have read in connection with their preparations.
+Language examinations are generally administered on the second or third Friday of September, January and April.
+When ready, students are invited to request an examination date within one of these three time periods.